 3. See the Templo de Santo Domingo

 This Baroque Roman Catholic church was started in 1572, though it wasn’t completed until 1731.
 It was originally used as a Dominican church and monastery.
 During Mexico’s revolutionary war (1910-1920), the church was annexed and used as a barracks and military building.
-It was transformed into a museum in the 1970s and is now home to all kinds of religious and pre-Colombian artifacts.
+It was transformed into a museum in the 1970s and is now home to all kinds of religious and pre-Columbian artifacts.
 The interior is incredibly ornate, with intricate carvings on the walls.
 Admission is free.
 Be sure to dress respectfully.

 4. Wander the Botanical Garden